 1. Phasing out and transition all animal agriculture sectors to plant-based sectors by 2030.

 2. Opposing live trade for slaughter for such animals as horses, pigs, sheep and others.

-3. Ending federal subsidies to all animal use sectors.
+3. Ending federal subsidies to and phasing out all animal use sectors.

 a.
 This includes all sectors using animals in sport, competition, tourism, and